Product Details

 Castor Oil

-• The oil is found in the soaps you lather on your skin, the inks you use for printing and the plastic goods you use every day.
+• The oil is found in the bathing soaps, Printing Ink and plastic goods we use every day.

 Product Details

-• Medicine – Castor oil benefits the medical world.
-It is US FDA-approved for use in treatingskin Disorders.
+• Medicine: Castor oil has many medical benefits.
+It is US FDA approved for use in treating skin Disorders.
 It is also a component of many modern drugs.

-• Cosmetics – Lipsticks, shampoos and other cosmetic products contain this oil.
+• Cosmetics: It is used Lipsticks, shampoos and other cosmetic products contain this oil.

-• Food – Food additives and flavorings make use of castor oil ingredients.
+• Food: Food additives and flavourings uses castor oil ingredients.

 Castor Oil Uses during the Early Time: